rsantanatech/awesome-git/README.md

 * [Git Cherry-pick and its usages](https://www.loginradius.com/blog/async/git-cherry-pick/) - A blog explaining how command git cherry-pick works.
 * [The ultimate guide to <code>.gitignore</code>](https://github.com/groda/the_ultimate_gitignore_guide) All about `.gitignore`.
 * [No Bullsh\*t Git](https://maciejb2k.github.io/no-bs-git/) - free and complete explanation of git internals and the `.git/` directory.
+* [Visualize Git](https://github.com/git-school/visualizing-git) - Visualize Git illustrates what's going on underneath the hood when you use common Git operations.

 ## Style Guide
 *Style guide when you work with git*